What is Sales Rank Express?

 Next are two rows describing the offers for the book from Amazon and other sellers on the site.
 But this data is omitted for Kindle books, because Amazon does not report it accurately or at all.

 The first row focuses on Amazon’s offer.
 For a book sold on Amazon, it should include

 “List” price.
 This is the publisher’s suggested retail price, as you’d normally see on the book cover of a print book.
 For books imported into the various countries, this is normally translated to native currency.

 The price of the featured offer, in native currency.
 This is the price that appears in the “Buy Box” at top right of the book detail page.
 Usually, it’s Amazon’s own price.
 But if Amazon isn’t selling the book itself—or if it’s not, in its own judgment, providing the best offer in terms of price and/or availability—it may feature the offer of a Marketplace seller instead.
 (For details, see below.)

 Percentage discount, if any, that the featured offer gives the customer, plus the actual amount saved—or the percentage and amount of the surcharge, if the featured price is higher than list.

 Availability, meaning how long Amazon says it will take to ship the book.
 (The language used will vary by country, but Sales Rank Express will translate key terms.)
 Reported problems may be expressed here in different terms than on Amazon’s own site, so go there to look for more info.

-If Amazon doesn’t sell the book itself—or if no one at all sells it on Amazon—Sales Rank Express will tell you on this row.
+If Amazon doesn’t either sell the book itself or feature a Marketplace offer—or if no one at all sells it on Amazon—Sales Rank Express will tell you on this row.